ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-skin">skin</a></td>
 			<td>
 				<p>In CKEditor 5 lots of changes to the interface can be easily made by changing the default CKEditor theme.
-See the {@link framework/theme-customization Theme customization guide}.</p>
+See the {@link framework/theme-customization Theme customization} guide.</p>
 				<p>For heavy UI modifications, like integrating CKEditor with a custom UI framework, building a custom editor is needed.
-See the {@link framework/external-ui Third-party UI guide}.</p>
+See the {@link framework/external-ui Third-party UI} guide.</p>
 			</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-smiley_columns">smiley_columns</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-smiley_descriptions">smiley_descriptions</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-smiley_images">smiley_images</a> <br>  <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-smiley_path">smiley_path</a></td>
 			<td>There is no dedicated smiley plugin in CKEditor 5.
 However, the <a href="#emoji">emoji</a> can be pasted into the rich-text editor as Unicode content.
-Also the {@link features/text-transformation Automatic text transformation feature} may be configured to deliver Unicode emojis with shortcodes.</td>
+Also the {@link features/text-transformation Automatic text transformation feature} may be configured to deliver Unicode emojis with shortcodes.
+The {@link features/special-characters Special characters} feature may be used to input emojis as well.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-sourceAreaTabSize">sourceAreaTabSize</a></td>